fknives/Android-Tutorial-Test-ShowCase/codekata/compose.instructionset.md

 ## Login UI Test with Compose

-This section is equivalent to the one with Login UI Test from robolectric.instructionset.md.
+This section is equivalent to the one with ["Login UI Test"](../robolectric.instructionset.md#login-ui-test) from robolectric.instructionset.md.
 Make sure to read that one first as this one only focuses on the differences that Compose brings.
-We will write the same tests so that we see clearly the differences between the two.
+We will write the same tests from `AuthActivityInstrumentedTest` so that we see clearly the differences between the two.

 ### Robot Pattern